Paqmind/styleguides/README.md

 ```

 So your code **will** contain `let` statemets anyway.
 It's noisy and inconsistent to declare variables
-depending on them being overriden or not down the code.
-If you remove `if` which forced you to use `let` will you update
+depending on them being overriden or not somewhere down the code.
+If you remove `if` which forced you to use `let`, will you update
 the latter to become `const`?
 If you have time to bother yourself with such things you probably need to reconsider
 your priorities.

 `const` also can't help with function argument reassignments which are the core things that should not be reassigned.
 So, as every not-working palliative solution – we propose to ditch it.

-> But `const` implies intent!!!

-No it does not.
-All variables in JS are mutable.
-It does not mean that this "implies intent to mutate them", right?

 To underline:
 * multiple types of variable assignments violate **Rule 1**.<br/>
 * `const` violates **Rule 2**, `let` – satisfies.

+Variable reassignment are easy to manage and debug because their effect is scoped (unlike mutations).

 Other people on the same topic:
 * https://mathiasbynens.be/notes/es6-const#comment-32